stefan-jansen/python-algorithms/README.md

 Algos in Python
 ======

-Implementations of a few algorithms and datastructures for fun and profit!
+Implementations of a various algorithms and datastructures!

-Completed
 ---
 - Karatsuba Multiplication
 - Basic Sorting